goruck/home-generative-agent/README.md

 The goal of this project is to create a generative AI agent integration for Home Assistant that understands your home's context, learn your preferences and interact with you and your home to accomplish activities you find valuable.
 The AI agent is built using [LangChain](https://www.langchain.com/) and [LangGraph](https://www.langchain.com/langgraph) which allows for scalable and cutting edge solutions by leveraging these world-class frameworks which are tightly integrated into Home Assistant.
 A hybrid cloud - edge solution is used that balances cost, accuracy and latency.

-he following features are supported.
+The following features are supported.

 - Create complex Home Assistant automation.
 - Image scene analysis and understanding.